William W. Belknap: American Civil War

 When the American Civil War started, Belknap remained loyal to the Union as a pro-war Democrat.
-He joined the Union Army in the Autumn of 1861, was commissioned as a major, and on December 7 was tasked with raising and equipping the 15th Iowa Volunteer Infantry.
-A rugged, charismatic and handsome man, Belknap was well-suited to the rigors of being a soldier.
-At over six feet tall and 200 pounds, with blue eyes, and fair hair, mustache, and beard, Belknap was a natural leader described as "a fine type of Saxon-American manhood".
-In addition, the public speaking skills and powers of persuasion he had developed as a lawyer made him an effective recruiter.
+He first saw action in the Battle of Athens as the captain of the Keokuk City Rifles, a company of the Iowa Home Guard.
+He enlisted in the Union Army as a volunteer on November 7, 1861, and commissioned as a major.
+On December 7 he was mustered in and tasked with raising and equipping the 15th Iowa Volunteer Infantry.
+Belknap was assigned to Companies F&S. A rugged, charismatic and handsome man, Belknap was well-suited to the rigors of being a soldier.
+At over six feet tall and 200 pounds, with blue eyes, and fair hair, mustache, and beard, Belknap was regarded a natural leader described as "a fine type of Saxon-American manhood".
+In addition, the public speaking skills and powers of persuasion he developed as a lawyer made him an effective recruiter.
 Belknap was a natural soldier, whose leadership skills, loud voice, and militia experience were assets in the training of newly enlisted privates.